 I have no idea where you’re reading this from but it’s cool to think that you can be from anywhere on this planet.
 I’m so curious to know who you are and why you came to my website.
 I hope you’ve found something this month that spoke to you.
 I hope you found something that made you feel happy, connected or empowered.

 In case you haven’t been following along, the month of May is my sister’s birthday month so as a way to celebrate I shared a quote for every day.
-Week 1 (May 1 – May 6) was about starting off the month with a “clean” mind and energised spirit.
-Week 2 (May 7 – May 13) was about finding your inner child; the curious, playful, accepting one that helps take the edge of life.
-Week 3 (May 14 – May 20) May 14th was Elizabeth’s actual birthday!
+The first week was about starting off the month with a “clean” mind and energised spirit.
+Week 2 was about finding your inner child.
+Week 3 was the week of Elizabeth’s birthday!
 Every year I try to come up with a tradition to celebrate and every year I’m derailed by it.
-I just don’t know how to commemorate it.
-Week 4 (May 21 – May 27) was all about acceptance and vulnerability; learning to find peace in the darkness of our lives and then transforming it into something bigger and better.
+I just don’t know how to commemorate it so this was what I wrote for her birthday week.
+Week 4 was all about acceptance and vulnerability; learning to find peace in the darkness of our lives and then transforming it into something bigger and better.

 The remaining days of May are about creativity and simply appreciating the joy of being alive, right here and now…

 When you kiss me